Gaining Voice through Injury: An Interview with Iván Sandoval-Cervantes

 Finally, since you draw on Naisargi Dave’s work (2014), I was hoping you could tell us a bit more about what the process of “giving voice” to animals does to the animalistas?
 Were there any moments in the field where you would say that “becoming a voice for non-human animals” turned into becoming a non-human animal (557)?

-ISC: Thank for this last question.
-In the case of Mexico, I think a lot of the efforts by animalistas are not seen as not practical, they’re emotional.
+ISC: Thank you for this last question.
+In the case of Mexico, I think a lot of the efforts by animalistas are seen as not practical, they’re emotional.
 I say this because most of their efforts will be completely unfruitful, and they tend to know this, and they still do it.
 In a climate of impunity, like the one in Mexico, attempts at obtaining justice through the law are not seen as necessarily practical or even viable.
 In many of these cases, I believe, there is an element of transmitting discomfort, and even rage, when trying to make the cases of animal abuse visible.
 However, there’s still a lot of blurriness on the other side, on what happens after these cases become visible and viral.

 In regard to the second part of your question, I do believe that many animalistas seek to selectively “become” non-human animals.
 That is, there are ongoing discussions in activists circles and on social media on how non-human animals can exhibit some qualities that we associated with humanity.
-So it’s not uncommon to see social media posts talking about animals being “more humans than humans” in the way in which they show love and help out other animals.
-Of course, these posts are always very selective and framed in specific ways that seek to keep moral qualities of humans at the top, while arguing that animals are now able to exercise those qualities better than humans do.
+So it’s not uncommon to see social media posts talking about animals being “more human than humans” in the way in which they show love and help out other animals.
+Of course, these posts are always very selective and framed in specific ways that seek to keep human moral qualities at the top, while arguing that animals are now able to exercise those qualities better than humans.
 It’s a complicated logical argument that seeks to humanize animals, while allowing animalistas to claim some sort of animal innocence by proximity.

 References